 Monochromatic color schemes consist of one color only, but designers often use black, white, and grey to produce more contrast in these designs, creating depth.

 Additionally, implementing complementary colors can lower the intensity of the primary hue.

-Complementary colors are colors on the wheel that are opposite each other (red-green, blue-yellow).
+Complementary colors are the colors on the wheel that are opposite (e.g.red-green, blue-yellow, etc.).
 Their main characteristic is that they are highly contrasting and thus make designs stand out with high contrast.

 Therefore, selecting one hue and occasionally adding its complementary color in the design would be a go-to way of creating an eye-catching design.